divyarajsinhsindhav/ecommerce-api/Readme.md

 ## Conclusion

 This documentation summarizes the routing mechanism for the API.
-Modify and expand the information as needed to ensure clarity and useful details for future development.
+The routes are categorized based on user roles and provide a clear overview of the functionalities available in the application.
+For further details, refer to the individual controller functions and middleware implementations.